saranmahadev/Stride/stride/templates/agent_commands/lite.md

    - Note any manual validation performed
    - Highlight any edge cases addressed

+   **Optional: Quick Validation**
+   For code changes that affect functionality:
+   - If tests exist for affected code, run them quickly
+   - Note: For comprehensive validation, use `/stride:validate` in a full sprint

 4. **Offer Follow-Up**
    Ask if:
-   - User wants to validate manually
+   - User wants to run tests manually
    - Related changes needed
    - Any concerns or questions
+   - Should create a full sprint for more comprehensive work

 5. **No Files Created**
    - Confirm no sprint files were generated